5pace4/Tic-Tac-Toe/README.md

 - Invalid moves are not tolerated, and players must select an unoccupied cell.

 ## 4. How to Play <a name="how-to-play"></a>
+Choose your preferred gaming environment and follow the instructions to start playing:

 1. **Clone the Repository:**